Arkady Rzegocki: Career

 Rzegocki graduated from the Jagiellonian University.
 Between 1996 and 2010 he worked at the Department of History of Political and Legal Doctrines of the Faculty of Law and Administration of the Jagiellonian University in Cracow.
 Since 2010 he has been an assistant professor at the Faculty of International and Political Studies of the Jagiellonian University.

 He was an associate professor of the Polish University Abroad in London (2011–2016).
 In 2011, he founded Jagiellonian University Polish Research Centre in London.

 He was a councillor for the City of Kraków from 2014 to 2016, elected as a conservative Law and Justice candidate.

 Private life

-Arkady Rzegocki is married to English philologist and theatre historian Jolanta Rzegocka, who is fluent in English, Lithuanian and Russian and knows the basics of French and Hungarian.
+Arkady Rzegocki is married to English philologist and theatre historian Jolanta Rzegocka.
 They have three daughters.